mgodzina/megamek_docker/README.md

 The image creates persistent volume for custom MegaMek assets.

 # Building image
 You need to have Docker installed.
-The image can be built using the following command. \
+Rename `Dockerfile_*` to `Dockerfile` according to MegaMek version you want to use The image can be built using the following command. \
 Replace the version number in the VERSION argument and in an image tag (megamek:0.49.14) with a version of MegaMek you want to run. \
 (note the dot at the end)
 ```shell